Benson-Genomics-Lab/TRF/README.md

 trf.c:

-* Fix: Defer checking presence of -v flag avoid a crash when the argument list is empty.
+* Fix: Defer checking presence of -v flag to avoid a crash when the argument list is empty.
 * Check contents of `outputcount` and `endstatus` members of `paramset` struct to determine success after running TRFControlRoutine.
 Print